rjlee/actual-monzo-pots/README.md

 - Daemon with UI: `npm run daemon -- --ui --http-port 3000`
 - Disable cron in daemon: `DISABLE_CRON_SCHEDULING=true npm run daemon`

 Visit `http://localhost:3000` (or your configured port) to connect to Monzo, map pots, and trigger on-demand syncs.
+When deployed with the stack, expose the UI through Traefik + `actual-auto-auth` and set `REDIRECT_URI` to the externally accessible `/monzo/auth/callback` URL.

 ### Docker daemon